Helping you grow closer to God

 When life gets really hard, because of choices you've made, or circumstances in which you find yourself, wouldn't it be great to know you've got the source of all wisdom and strength right there with you?
 That's what Jesus promised you could have.
 That's what He longs to do for you.
 Knowing the real Jesus is the most important relationship you will ever have.
 Chip Ingram reveals, from Scripture, who Jesus really is and how you can have this relationship - beginning today and for forever!More from this series

-And what I want to suggest is is that we all have a filter or a mental picture of Jesus that we have gotten through life, and even when we read the Bible, when we hear a message, it goes through this mental filter.
-And the fact of the matter is is that I’m really sorry I’m not taller, I’m really sorry I’m not younger, I’m sorry I’m not bald for those people.
+We all have a filter or a mental picture of Jesus that we have gotten through life, and even when we read the Bible, when we hear a message, it goes through this mental filter.

 Jesus celebrated life.
 Jesus was a radical revolutionary.
 Jesus was strong and bold and courageous.
 And in a moment of outburst of righteous anger, was violent.